 - 1.1 Attached is the Council's Medium Term Financial Strategy (MTFS) for the five years 2015/16 to 2019/20.
 The MTFS is designed to provide a strategic link between available financial resources and the Council's corporate policy priorities, and to ensure that the Council sets a budget which is robust and sustainable in order that it can deliver the aspirations in line with its strategic objectives. - 1.2 The report details the estimated financial resources available to the Council and identifies how they will be utilised to support the achievement of the Council's priorities.
 The report also identifies the key financial risks facing the Council over the life of the forecast.
 The Council's Revenue Budget expenditure and Forecast, Capital Programme, Treasury Management Strategy and Useable Reserves and Balances Policy are also set out in the report. - 1.3 The forecast includes the impact of the 2015 Local Government Finance Settlement, provisional details of which were announced on 17th December 2015 with the Final Settlement details confirmed on 8th February 2016.
 For Fylde Council, along with most other district councils, the key factor in the settlement is the proposal of an optional four-year settlement, accompanied by a significant reduction in the estimated level of central government funding for future years.
 No information is provided regarding what the alternative levels of central government funding might be if councils do not accept the four-year proposal, although it is unlikely that funding on a year-by-year basis would be at higher levels than those contained within the four-year proposal.
-Therefore for the purposes of this Financial Strategy report it is assumed that central government funding will be in line with that shown within the four-year funding proposal. - 1.4 A link to the final draft budget book for 2016/17 is provided below.
-The budget book provides the detailed resource allocations for services provided by the Council for the coming year.
+Therefore for the purposes of this Financial Strategy report it is assumed that central government funding will be in line with that shown within the four-year funding proposal. - 1.4 The document may be updated as a result of the decisions made by this Committee and will be considered by the Budget Council meeting of 2nd March 2016. - 1.5 The feedback from the Budget Consultation process will also be considered as part of the budget setting meeting.